FMallon/Shortcuttr/README.md

 Go to your desired directory where you wish to keep the Program Folder and copy paste this line:
-  - git clone https://github.com/FMallon/Shortcuttr && sudo chown $(whoami):$(whoami) ./Shortcuttr/Installation/install.sh && sudo chmod 755 ./Shortcuttr/Installation/install.sh && . ./Shortcuttr/Installation/install.sh
+  - git clone https://github.com/FMallon/Shortcuttr && sudo chown "$(whoami):$(whoami)" ./Shortcuttr/Installation/install.sh && sudo chmod 755 ./Shortcuttr/Installation/install.sh && . ./Shortcuttr/Installation/install.sh

 Kepp an eye on the output to make sure everything installed correctly!